 For motivated students, a master's in psychology program can take anywhere from two to four years to complete.
 While this is a more significant time commitment, many master's degree in psychology students are prepared for this after completing their undergraduate.

-- Some students are able to earn their BS and master's degree in psychology in psychology concurrently; high earnings with less time commitment than Ph.D.
+Some students are able to earn their BS and master's degree in psychology concurrently; high earnings with less time commitment than Ph.D.

 You Can Enter the Workforce with Tangible Skills

 Most master's degree in psychology candidates work as assistants, volunteers or interns while in school, all of which give them an opportunity to pay for school.
 Master's in psychology students are guaranteed to obtain practical experience by working in their field of interest.

 Some nonprofits rely heavily on the support of master's in psychology students, meaning that for qualified applicants there is no shortage of experiential opportunities.

 Requires the ability to balance both work and school

 Master's degree in psychology students may find that their conventional learning experiences become more flexible.
 Every master's in psychology and doctoral student is required to complete hands-on learning experiences in order to graduate, in addition to cumulative graduation projects.
 Some colleges understand this can be difficult for working professionals, and may be inclined to offer flexible scheduling.